krother/training_and_teaching_methods/penguin_lesson/README.rst

 --------------

 In this chapter, I want to describe an entire lesson, bringing together all elements of from the previous chapters.
-As a topic, I chose the SQL **CREATE TABLE** statement, because I believe all of you will understand the content.
+As a topic, I chose the SQL ``CREATE TABLE`` statement, because I believe all of you will understand the content.
 In the following, I want to explain the parts of the lesson and why it is designed the way it is.

-**You find a teaching-ready description of the lesson in :download:`penguin_lesson.zip`.
+You find a classroom-ready description of the lesson in :download:`penguin_lesson.zip`.

 --------------